-People have a tendency to base their offensive remarks in the form of humor.
+People have a tendency to base their offensive remarks in the form of humour.
 It is usually based upon the happenings of the general environment.
-These people adapt such offensive humors into their lifestyle.
-So don’t laugh on such humiliations.
+These people adopt such offensive humour into their lifestyle.
+So don’t laugh at such humiliations.
 Your laughs encourage them.
 It is good to give them a hint that they are often offensive.

 You can do this either by minding your business or by reacting with equally sarcastic remarks.
 Sometimes, silence helps to shut the people up.
 If that does not happen, a verbal war would be your other option.